Alotab/python-CI/README.md

+# TodoList CLI Application

+This is a custom, professional command-line To-Do List application built with Python using the `click` library.
+The application allows users to manage their to-dos through a set of simple commands, all of which interact with a `todolist.txt` file for data storage.

+## Features
+* Add a new to-do with a name, description, and priority.
+* List all to-dos with different priority filters (high, medium, crucial).
+* Delete a to-do by its index in the list.
+* Built using the powerful and easy-to-use `click` Python library for CLI interfaces.

+## Installation
+1. Clone or download the repository.
+2. Install the required dependencies via pip:
+    `pip install click`

-# python-CI
+# Usage

-This is custome professional command line python application using `click` lib in python

-## List all the commands:
+## List All Commands

 `python main.py --help`

-## How to add a new -- todoList:
+## Add a New To-Do:
+To add a new to-do, use the add-todo command.
+You can optionally specify a description and priority

 `python main.py add-todo`